vendia/examples/workshops/smart-contract/README-Milestone7c.md

 If you don't remember how to create a test case for lambda function, refer to [milestone 3](README-Milestone3.md).

-## Deploy Enrichment Smart Contract
+## Deploy Validation Smart Contract

 Now we have everything we need to create our validation smart contract.
 Let's create it on Vendia Share.
 If you don't remember how to do that, refer to [milestone 5](README-Milestone5.md).